autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 exist 10 years ago which admittedly feels like centuries in the internet.
-Maybe the federated and diverse E-Mail system evolves a bit like limetrees: even if taking a lot of damage and several parts of it dying, they survive, strive and some get up to 2000 years old.
+Maybe the federated and diverse E-Mail system evolves a bit like limetrees: even if taking a lot of damage and several parts of it dying, they survive, strive and some survived for millenias.